Applying to occupational therapy school

 There are many ways to approach the OTCAS personal essay.
 Early in your undergraduate career, start a journal documenting your experiences during clinical observation, community service, and experiences from your personal life.
 This will help you to begin to lay the foundation for writing your personal essay during the spring prior to application.
 Visit Keeping a prehealth Journal for suggestions.

-Make sure to attend one of the Personal Statement Writing Workshops offered by Health Professions & Prelaw Advising.
+Make sure to attend one of the Personal Statement Writing Workshops offered by Health Professions and Prelaw Advising.
 Schedule an appointment with a HPPLA advisor for feedback on a draft of your personal essay.
 Getting feedback early will help you submit a compelling essay!

 Experiences and achievements #